Mitchell Brothers O'Farrell Theatre: Strip club

 Everything changed for the Mitchell brothers during the second half of the 1970s, when the invention of the videocassette recorder brought about a proliferation of video rental shops.
 First videocassette profits of the brothers' movies began to drop, and then demand for public adult movie screenings began to plummet because customers could now rent movies for one dollar a night.
-Realizing that they needed a new business model for the O'Farrell Theatre, the Mitchell brothers sent manager Vincent Stanich around the country to explore customer-contact shows in bars and strip clubs.
+Realizing that they needed a new business model for the O'Farrell Theatre, the Mitchell brothers sent manager Vincent Stanich around the country to explore "customer-contact" shows in bars and strip clubs.

 After Stanich reported back, the Mitchell brothers responded by opening three new rooms in quick succession which featured live shows by strippers: The Ultra Room, The Kopenhagen, and New York Live.
 In 1977 they opened the Ultra Room which featured live shows of lesbian bondage.
 It had a floor-level stage which was surrounded by thirty narrow booths that had glass to separate performers from patrons.
 Some months later the booths' glass was taken down and enabled customer-contact shows.
 The Ultra Room's shows were very popular, cost $10, lasted for a half-hour, and were sold out on the very first day.
 Next to open was The Kopenhagen which was a small room with perimeter seating that had live shows in front of, and sometimes upon, a small audience by a pair of naked women.

 However the club's most profitable new venue was New York Live! which was a strip club act that had a square stage and theater seating on three sides.
 Strippers performed three song sets while usually being totally nude for the final song.
 Most of the other strippers who were not performing on stage were sitting naked on customers' laps for tips.
-The amount of tipping rapidly increased, employees coined the term 'lap dancing', and the lap dance's popularity caused lines of men to regularly appear outside the theater's doors.
+As the amount of tipping rapidly increased, employees coined the term 'lap dancing', and the lap dance's popularity caused lines of men to regularly appear outside the theater's doors.
 The Mitchells hired new dancers as fast as they could to keep up with demand, and with the lap dance they pioneered a strip club innovation which gained them international notoriety and generated more money than their current film business.